 How to Deal with Toddler Jet Lag

-When I’m travelling I always try and adjust to the new time zone right away, and stay awake during the day until it’s the right time to sleep.
+When I’m travelling, I always try to adjust to the new time zone right away, and stay awake during the day until it’s the right time to sleep.
 This isn’t so easy with babies and toddlers.
-The best thing to do is to get them outside and in lots of natural light, this helps with the adjustment.
+The best thing to do is to get them outside and in lots of natural light, which helps with the time adjustment.
 If they nap, wake them up after they have slept their usual nap duration, even if they are grumpy when you do.
 Do your usual bedtime routine (as much as you can) in the hope that they understand it’s bedtime now and not another nap.
-If they wake up during the night, keep the lights low, and read a book to encourage them back to sleep.
+If they wake up during the night, keep the lights low and read a book to encourage them back to sleep.

 Good luck!